UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Proton Builds Built With AVX-512 &amp; Partial PGO+LTO.

+# Requirements:
+<a href="https://github.com/ValveSoftware/Proton/wiki/Requirements"> **Normal Proton Requirements**</a>

+**Linux Kernel: 6.0+** > Starting from Build 5

-# CPU Requirements:
+# AVX512 Build Requirements:

+**All of** <a href="https://github.com/UbuntuGaming/Proton-Bleeding-Edge-AVX512/edit/main/README.md#requirements">**Requirements**</a>

 **AVX512**🌶️

-You can figure out if you meet the requirements by opening a terminal:   `grep avx512 /proc/cpuinfo`
+You can figure out if you have AVX512 by opening a terminal:   `grep avx512 /proc/cpuinfo`

 If you see avx512 highlighted you're good to go.

-Other CPU features are required but are universally there across both Intel & AMD AVX-512 CPUs.
+**Notices:**

+At some point i plan on making Intel 10th generation feature set the minimum target.
+Older target will be discontinued for AVX512.

+All AVX512 CPU's That cannot maintain max boost under heavy 256bit/512bit workloads are not officially supported.
+Unless manually overclocked back up to normal boost speeds, with turbo boost disabled.

 # Install: